smetj/smetj.net/content/working-with-moncli-part2-creating-a-simple-request.rst

 `A request is a JSON document`_ which is submitted to the message broker on which the Moncli clients are listening for incoming requests.
- Creating and submitting a request could be done by hand, but that's not practical at all.  `Moncli\_request`_ is a simple request generator tool which generates and submits a valid JSON document to Moncli to work with.
+Creating and submitting a request could be doneby hand, but that's not practical at all. `Moncli\_request`_ is a simple request generator tool which generates and submits a valid JSON document to Moncli to work with.
 Let's generate a request for our dir\_size plugin we created in the previous article.
 Moncli\_request takes a base JSON document and completes it with the parameters you feed to it.
 So let run through the required steps:

 #.
 Install moncli\_request from git: